 FOR STUDENTS MATRICULATING IN THE COLLEGE PRIOR TO THE FALL 2011 SEMESTER

-While on academic probation, the student is required to enroll in and complete at least 12 credit hours per Fall or Spring semester in approved coursework that meets engineering degree requirements.
-Coursework taken beyond degree requirements in humanities, social sciences, and ROTC does not count toward this minimum course load requirement, and no courses may be elected with the pass/fail grade option.
+While on academic probation, the student is required to enroll in and complete 12-16 credit hours per Fall or Spring semester in approved coursework.
+Coursework taken beyond degree requirements in humanities, social sciences, and ROTC does not count toward this course load requirement, and no courses may be elected with the pass/fail grade option.
 This requirement may be petitioned for exceptional circumstances; approval will lengthen the period of academic probation.

 Students will be placed on academic suspension if, while on probation, they fail to meet the academic requirements associated with academic probation.
 A student will be placed directly on academic suspension if: (1) retroactive grade changes lower the cumulative or prior semester grade point averages, or if (2) the cumulative grade point average is below a 1.000.
 The College of Engineering and Applied Science takes the action of academic suspension on the premise that the student is currently unable to make satisfactory academic progress toward a Bachelor of Science degree.

 NOTE: If a new student at CU-Boulder achieves a cumulative GPA below 1.000 following his or her first semester of enrollment at the Boulder campus, this student will be placed on academic probation rather than directly on academic suspension.
 This exemption is only available to students following their first semester at CU-Boulder.
 A cumulative GPA below 1.000 at any other time will be cause for immediate academic suspension without a period of academic probation.

 While a student is on academic suspension, and is still rostered in this College, the student may not enroll in any CU-Boulder Main Campus courses for any Fall or Spring semester.